lelin3550/WWTP-Analysis/README.md

 Original dataset by Faramarz Bagehrzadeh, available on [Mendeley Data](https://data.mendeley.com/datasets/pprkvz3vbd/1)
-Licensed under [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)
+Licensed under [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) Modified the original CSV file by cleaning and restructuring the data.

-**Modifications made**:
-- Cleaned and restructured the original CSV file.